Banja Luka Stock Exchange

-The Banja Luka Stock Exchange or BLSE (Бањалучка берза, Banjalučka berza) is a stock exchange which operates in the city of Banja Luka in the Republika Srpska, Bosnia and Herzegovina.
+The Banja Luka Stock Exchange (BLSE; Бањалучка берза, Banjalučka berza) is a stock exchange which operates in the city of Banja Luka in the Republika Srpska, Bosnia and Herzegovina.
 The Banja Luka Stock Exchange is a member of the Federation of Euro-Asian Stock Exchanges.

 History

 In July 1998, the Republika Srpska passed the Law on Securities to create the capital markets.
 The following year the National Assembly of the Republic of Srpska appointed the first members of Republika Srpska Securities Commission newly created financial regulator and in 2001 the Central Registry of Securities (CRHoV) was established.

 On 9 May 2001, Eight banks and one company trading in securities signed established the Banja Luka Stock Exchange, it obtained its license on the 9 August 2001.
 It obtained the electronic trading system (BTS) developed by the Ljubljana Stock Exchange (LJSE) in 2002 and on the 14 March 2002 the first trading session took place, involving six Members that traded 20 listed securities.
 Later that year it agreed to cooperate with the Ljubljana Stock Exchange and the Belgrade Stock Exchange.

 In January 2003 the first session of The Listing Commission took place and stocks of 13 Privatisation Investment Funds were admitted to the official market.
 The first auction government bonds took place on the 20 August.
 A month later shares of the company Rafinerija ulja a.d.
 Modriča were listed on the official market being the first private company to listed on an official market in Bosnia.

 In 2004 and 2005, three stock market indices were created, the Stock Exchange Index of Republic of Srpska (BIRS), Investment Funds Index of Republic of Srpska (FIRS) and the Index of the Power Utility Companies of Republic of Srpska (ERS10).